Welcome to Parkside Group Practice

-Parkside Group Practice will go live with EPS on 21st November 2013.
+Parkside Group Practice now offers an Electronic Prescribing Service (EPS).
 EPS is an NHS Service.
 It gives you the chance to change how your GP sends your prescription to the place you choose to get your medicines or appliances from.
 If you use a regular chemist/pharmacy for your medications your prescription can be sent electronically from the GP surgery to your nominated chemist/pharmacy.
 For more information please speak to your pharmacy about EPS.

 EMERGENCY SMS - SMS to the emergency services

 The emergencySMS service lets deaf, hard of hearing and speech-impaired people in the UK send an SMS text message to the UK 999 service where it will be passed to the police, ambulance, fire rescue, or coastguard.
 Simply by sending an SMS message to 999 you can call for help and the emergency services will reply to you.
 For more info please see http://www.emergencysms.org.uk/